gvwilson/sdxpy/src/parse/index.md

 Any sequence of one or more other characters is a single multi-letter token.
 This classification determines the design of our [%g tokenizer "tokenizer" %]:

-1. If a character is not special then append it to the current literal (if there is one) or start a new literal (if there isn't).
+1. If a character is not special, then append it to the current literal (if there is one) or start a new literal (if there isn't).

-1. If a character *is* special then close the existing literal (if there is one) and create a token for the special character.
+1. If a character *is* special, then close the existing literal (if there is one) and create a token for the special character.
     Note that the `,` character closes a literal but doesn't produce a token.